 WINE 6.19 highlights

 - IPHlpApi, NsiProxy, WineDbg and some other modules converted to PE.

 - Various bug fixes.

-WINE 6.19 can now be downloaded from is the latter other link.
-WineHQ also provides information to download this and future updates by adding the official repository for Linux here!, but it can also be installed on macOS and Android.
+WINE 6.19 can now be downloaded from this the latter other link.
+WineHQ also provides information to download this and future updates by adding the official repository for Linux here, but it can also be installed on macOS and Android.
 If the repository is added, you can choose between the stable, Staging or Dev versions.